Cancer is a group of more than 100 different diseases. It can develop almost anywhere in the body.

 How cancer begins

 Cells are the basic units that make up the human body.
 Cells grow and divide to make new cells as the body needs them.
 Usually, cells die when they get too old or damaged.
 Then, new cells take their place.

 Cancer begins when genetic changes interfere with this orderly process.
 Cells start to grow uncontrollably.
 These cells may form a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Some types of cancer do not form a tumor.
 These include leukemias, most types of lymphoma, and myeloma.

 Types of cancer

-Doctors divide cancer into types based on where it began.
+Doctors divide cancer into types based on where it begins.
 Four main types of cancer are:

 Carcinomas.
 A carcinoma begins in the skin or the tissue that covers the surface of internal organs and glands.
 Carcinomas usually form solid tumors.
 They are the most common type of cancer.
 Examples of carcinomas include prostate cancer, breast cancer, lung cancer, and colorectal cancer.

 Sarcomas.
 A sarcoma begins in the tissues that support and connect the body.
 A sarcoma can develop in fat, muscles, nerves, tendons, joints, blood vessels, lymph vessels, cartilage, or bone.

 Leukemias.
 Leukemia is a cancer of the blood.
 Leukemia begins when healthy blood cells change and grow uncontrollably.
-The four main types of leukemia are acute lymphocytic leukemia, chronic lymphocytic leukemia, acute myeloid leukemia, and chronic myeloid leukemia.
+The 4 main types of leukemia are acute lymphocytic leukemia, chronic lymphocytic leukemia, acute myeloid leukemia, and chronic myeloid leukemia.

 Lymphomas.
 Lymphoma is a cancer that begins in the lymphatic system.
 The lymphatic system is a network of vessels and glands that help fight infection.
-There are two main types of lymphomas: Hodgkin lymphoma and non-Hodgkin lymphoma.
+There are 2 main types of lymphomas: Hodgkin lymphoma and non-Hodgkin lymphoma.

 There are many other types of cancer.
 Learn more about these other types of cancer.

 How cancer spreads